ooni/jafar/README.md

 Jafar is a censorship simulation tool.
 Some of its functionality are more easily coupled with github.com/ooni/probe-engine/netx.

+**Warning**: Jafar has now been merged into github.com/ooni/probe-engine so you should use the version of Jafar available there.

 ## Building

 We use Go >= 1.14.
 Jafar also needs the C library headers,